ylab-hi/ScanNeo2/.tests/integration/README.md

 Here, we provide folders for a set of different test cases.

-In `custom` we call ScanNeo2 using a set of pre-calculated SNVs (`data/variants/snvs.vcf`) using provided mhc-I alleles (`data/hla/mhc-I.tsv`).
+In `custom-test` we call ScanNeo2 using a set of pre-calculated SNVs (`data/variants/snvs.vcf`) using provided mhc-I alleles (`data/hla/mhc-I.tsv`).
 In addition, the expected output is stored in `results`.

-In `indel` we call ScanNeo2 to detect indel-derived neoantigens using provided mhc-I alleles (`data/hla/mhc-I.tsv`).
+In `indel-test` we call ScanNeo2 to detect indel-derived neoantigens using provided mhc-I alleles (`data/hla/mhc-I.tsv`).
 The exptected output is stored in `results`.